ietf-wg-alto/draft-alto-oam-yang/others.md

   /alto/alto-server/role:
   : This list specifies roles which authenticated ALTO clients were assigned to for access control.
-Unauthorized write access to this list can allow intruders to modify the entries so as to permit access that should not be permitted, or deny access that should be permitted.
+Unauthorized write access to this list allow intruders to modify the entries so as to permit access that should not be permitted, or deny access that should be permitted.